open-mmlab/mmtracking/README.md

 ## Introduction

-MMTracking is an open source video perception toolbox based on PyTorch.
-It is a part of the OpenMMLab project.
+MMTracking is an open source video perception toolbox by PyTorch.
+It is a part of [OpenMMLab](https://openmmlab.com) project.

 The master branch works with **PyTorch1.5+**.